hilli/go-lametric/README.md

 So far only display on/off and brightness controls, as that is what make the most sense to support.

-## Using the Apple Home
+## Using with Apple Home

-Check the ]releases](https://github.com/hilli/go-lametric/releases) for something suitable.
+Check the [releases](https://github.com/hilli/go-lametric/releases) for something suitable.
 Setup the environment to point to the LaMetric device and set the key

 - `LAMETRIC_HOSTNAME` to the IP or a hostname on your network pointing to your device.
 - `LAMETRIC_API_KEY` to an API key.
 Get it from the settings on the device in the LaMetric app.